suyuan32/simple-admin-doc/src/guide/quick-start/codegen/rpc_example.md

 [Code](https://github.com/suyuan32/simple-admin-example-rpc/tree/multiple-example)

 More parameters please check `goctls rpc ent --help`

+> Note: The tool will automatically recognize the proto files in the desc folder, and subfolders can also be created inside the desc, package and go_package only need to be declared once in base.proto,
+> The tool will automatically merge all proto files into the proto file in the project root directory.
+To split proto files in old projects, you only need to split the proto in the root directory to the desc folder.

 > Quick command: gen-rpc-ent-logic model=Student means only generate structure called 'Student' in schema.
 If it is empty, generating all structures in schema fold.
 > Group means logic codes put in the group name folder.